bahrus/pdpu/README.md

 ## Inline Script Props

-It is common to want to set properties and objects on a custom element.
+It is common to want to set function and object properties on a custom element.
 This can be done as shown below:

 ```html
 <script type="module ish">